The Need

 Families for Literacy

-Offered through READ/San Diego, Families for Literacy helps break the cycle of intergenerational low-literacy.
-The program teaches low-literate parents and caregivers how to read to their children and be their children’s first teacher.
-At any one time, the program helps more than 100 participating families who receive age-appropriate books that help build home libraries — a critical component of improving literacy for the whole family.
+Offered through READ/San Diego, Families for Literacy helps break the cycle of intergenerational low literacy.
+The program teaches low-literate parents and caregivers how to read to their children and be their children’s first teachers.
+In 2023, 128 families participated and received age-appropriate books that help build home libraries — a critical component of improving literacy for the whole family.